Policies & Guidelines

-Students who live in TU housing may request to be released from their housing contract for the term they will be studying abroad.
+Students who live in TU housing may request to be released from their housing contract for the term they will be studying abroad/away.

-Ask your Study Abroad Adviser to submit a Housing Release Request Form confirming your Study Abroad participation to the Housing and Residence Life Office.
+Ask your Study Abroad Adviser to submit a Housing Release Request Form confirming your study abroad/away participation to the Housing and Residence Life Office.

-If you will be studying abroad in the fall and will not be returning to TU housing in the spring, your $350 housing deposit will be refunded.
-If you are studying abroad in the fall and have notified the Housing and Residence Life Office that you will be returning to TU housing in the spring, your $350 deposit will be credited to your spring housing charges.
+If you will be studying abroad/away in the fall and will not be returning to TU housing in the spring, your $350 housing deposit will be refunded.
+If you are studying abroad/away in the fall and have notified the Housing and Residence Life Office that you will be returning to TU housing in the spring, your $350 deposit will be credited to your spring housing charges.

-- Study Abroad students looking for off-campus housing for the semester they return or outgoing study abroad students with rooms available to lease are encouraged to take advantage of the TU Off-Campus Housing Service.
+Study abroad/away students looking for off-campus housing for the semester they return or outgoing study abroad/away students with rooms available to lease are encouraged to take advantage of the TU Off-Campus Housing Service.

 Assessment of our programs and security conditions around the world is one of the primary functions of the TU Study Abroad & Away Office, as well as of our partner institutions and affiliate providers.
 Our office receives reports twice daily from the Overseas Security Advisory Council and continuously monitors travel alerts and advisories, and recommendations issued by the U.S. Department of State, World Health Organization, and Centers for Disease Control.